prisma/prisma1/docs/03-Guides/02-Auth/03-Authentication-with-Facebook-for-React-&-Apollo.md

 <Instruction>

-*In the root directory of your project, add the following dependencies using [yarn](https://yarnpkg.com/en/):*
+In the root directory of your service, add the following dependencies using [yarn](https://yarnpkg.com/en/):

 ```bash(path="")
 yarn add react-apollo